Squarific/TiledCanvas/readme.md

 not release the allocated memory you can just call the `tiledCanvas.clearAll()` method.
 This method does not redraw the canvas!

+This also clears the current drawings that are in the queue.

 ## Moving around

 The reason you'd want to use this module is probably because it allows you to